CEMPD/SMOKE-ExampleCase-v2/README.md

-# SMOKE-TestCase
+# SMOKE-ExampleCase-v2
-SMOKE Test Case Using EPA's Emission Modeling Platform format
+SMOKE ExampleCase-v2 Using EPA's Emission Modeling Platform format

+This SMOKE Example Case uses data from EPA's 2018v2 emissions modeling platform (https://www.epa.gov/air-emissions-modeling/2018v2-emissions-modeling-platform)

+In stead of using the 12US1 (12 km grid spacing) that cover entier Continental United State and part of Canada and Mexico, this Example Case was developed for a smaller domain in 12 km grid spacing with 25x25 grid cells covering Long Island, New York and parts of the surrounding states.
+The specific grid comes from the Long Island Sound Tropospheric Ozone Study (LISTOS) (https://www-f.nescaum.org/documents/listos)

+In this example case, the CMAQ inputs produced per day are:
++ One file of gridded, low-level emissions data
++ Multiple files containing inline point source emissions data

+Entire dataset including SMOKE run scripts for this Example Case could be downloaded from https://drive.google.com/file/d/11ovMavOSf2ffxNukc_KJs5DfTy2tCdqQ/view?usp=share_link

 The files in this repository serve as a suite of tests for the SMOKE programs and rely on having successfully installed SMOKE and its prerequisites in your system.

-Only run scripts for the test case are kept in this repository.
-Entire dataset for this Test Case could be downloaded from https://drive.google.com/file/d/11ovMavOSf2ffxNukc_KJs5DfTy2tCdqQ/view?usp=share_link

-List of sectors covered in this Test Case:
+List of sectors covered in this Example Case:

+(i) nonpoint source sectors
+  - afdust
+  - rail
+  - rwc
+  - fertilizer
+  - livestock
+  - nonpt
+  - nonroad
   - np_oilgas

+(ii) point source sectors
   - pt_oilgas
+  - ptnonipm
+  - ptfire-wild
+  - ptfire-rx
+  - ptegu
+  - cmv_c3_12
+  - cmv_c1c2_12
+  - airports

+(iii) On-network Mobile source (onroad)

-- biogenics (BEIS4)
+(iv) Biogenics (BEIS4)

-To test SMOKE and its components, users have to follow the next steps:
+To run this Example Case and its components, users have to follow the next steps:

-1. Download Test Case data set from the Google Drive link above.
+1. Download Example Case data set from the Google Drive link above.
 ```
 cd someplaceinyoursystem/
-mkdir /path_to_your_SMOKE_test_folder/
+mkdir /path_to_your_SMOKE_example_folder/
-cd /path_to_your_SMOKE_test_folder/
+cd /path_to_your_SMOKE_example_folder/
 ```
 and get a copy of the SMOKE-TestCase scripts
 ```
-git clone -b main https://github.com/CEMPD/SMOKE-TestCase.git SMOKE-TestCase
+git clone -b main   https://github.com/CEMPD/SMOKE-ExampleCase-v2 SMOKE-ExampleCase
 ```
 2. Download the Test Case input data from here:
 https://drive.google.com/file/d/11ovMavOSf2ffxNukc_KJs5DfTy2tCdqQ/view?usp=share_link